boyanlamboo/udacity-flash-cards/README.md

 ```
 * Then run ```yarn``` to install the packages

-That's it, you can now deploy the project.
+That's it, you are now ready to deploy the app

 ## Deployment